 - When possible, allowing breeds to behave in the way they were bred to do so (for example, taking Retrievers on hunts or allowing Cattle Dogs to herd)

-For those who have separation anxiety or generalised anxiety, we need to address this in a different way.
+For those who have separation anxiety or generalized anxiety, we need to address this differently.
 For milder cases, calming supplements, pheromone diffusers and crate training can help.
-For more serious cases, they generally require the help of a veterinary behaviourist and prescription anti-anxiety medication.
+For more serious cases, they generally require the help of a veterinary behaviorist and prescription anti-anxiety medication.

 Dogs are naturally clean animals and dislike having to pee or poo inside when given the choice.
 While accidents are considered normal in puppies, after about six months of age they should usually stop.
 Those that were fully house trained and have started to have accidents again are letting us know there is something wrong.
 Owners sometimes wrongly assume that their dog is being vindictive and ‘punishing’ them for leaving them home alone by providing a smelly gift, but the truth is that animals simply don’t think in this manner.

 The first thing to do is to have the pet examined by a vet for potential health issues such as kidney disease, incontinence, a urinary tract infection or intestinal parasites.
-As well as performing a ‘nose to tail’ check, the vet may wish to analyse the pet’s urine and/or faeces.
+As well as performing a ‘nose to tail’ check, the vet may wish to analyze the pet’s urine and/or feces.